fallahi-sichani-lab/4i-Protocols-Scripts/Tissue-4i-Image-Processing-Workflow/README.md

 This vignette provides step-by-step processing and visualizing instructions for Iterative Indirect Immunofluorescence Imaging (4i) data for formalin-fixed paraffin embedded tissue sections obtained following the tissue-4i protocol from:

-Hsu J\*, Nguyen KT\*, Bujnowska M, Janes KA, Fallahi-Sichani M. Iterative indirect immunofluorescence imaging in cultured cells, tissue sections, and metaphase chromosome spreads.
-STAR Protocols 2024. [\*Equal contributions]
+Hsu J*, Nguyen KT*, Bujnowska M, Janes KA, Fallahi-Sichani M. Protocol for iterative indirect immunofluorescence imaging in cultured cells, tissue sections, and metaphase chromosome spreads.
+STAR Protocols (2024). [\*Equal contributions]

 In this protocol, we utilized the Revvity Operetta CLS High-Content analysis system to generate whole slide images of multiplexed protein localization on tissue.
 The Operetta consecutively images up to four slides at once and deposits those raw images into the same output folder.
 Thus, in this workflow, we have ASHLAR utilize the Index.idx.xml metadata to determine which TIFF files are attributed to each slide.
 ASHLAR then runs stitching and registration for all four slides consecutively to create four outputs.
 However, we are showing one slide for this vignette.